 As travel restraints were eased, I was able to visit family on the coast south of Sydney, where different photographic opportunities are accessible – by bicycle and on foot.

 Motivators – Getting involved in two important national citizen science research initiatives further motivated me and were great fun: (i) FrogID – managed by the Australian Museum Research Institute & Centre for Ecosystem Science (www.frogid.net.au) and (ii) Aussie Backyard Bird Count – managed by Birdlife Australia (www.birdlife.org.au).
 Both initiatives have excellent interactive apps, rich in content for identifying as well as reporting on frog and bird species.
 I had already become involved with our local community’s Backyard Habitat Programme (www.lanecove.nsw.gov.au).

 Whilst under threat environmentally, our natural world is seemingly unaffected by the raging pandemic.
 We must protect it for future generations.

 Results – Through exploring with purpose, I am astonished at what I have been able to photograph so close to home.
 This website – www.smileatnature.com – displays some of the outputs of my 2020 and 2021 journey.
 All photographs were taken outdoors.
-Not all images are super high quality, limited by my skills (which have definitely improved), camera equipment and budget.
+Not all my early images are super high quality, limited by my skills (which have definitely improved), camera equipment and budget.
+Latterly, I have upgraded my gear with one of the latest Canon mirrorless cameras – EOS R6 and Canon telephoto lens.
+Image quality has noticeably improved.
 Some of the images capture striking animal behaviours, resulting from observation over hours to many weeks in some cases.
-Pelicans and Little Corellas have become my favourite birds.
 Some images have been collated as amusing or quirky “outtakes”.

 As well as photographs, the website also contains some of my own nature-related art and poetry.
 The poems here are written for children primarily and are related to some of the photographs.